1942 Japanese general election: Background

 The government of prime minister Hideki Tojo held the election as a "General Election to Support the Greater East Asia War" at the end of April 1942, just days after the Doolittle Raid on Tokyo.

 In 1940, all political parties were forced to merge into the Imperial Rule Assistance Association (Taisei Yokusankai), a pro-military political organization headed by former prime minister Nobuyuki Abe.
 The likewise fascist Tōhōkai broke away from the Taisei Yokusankai and turned against prime minister Tojo.
-Among those running against the Taisei Yokunsakai, only the Tōhōkai was allowed to run in the election as non-partisans.
+Among those running against the Taisei Yokusankai, only the Tōhōkai was allowed to run in the election as non-partisans.
 Among those anti-war and neutral politicians, the comparatively mild politicians also ran as non-partisans.
 Some "independents" who failed to gain a seat were expelled.
 After the war, those "independents" and ousted politicians were mainly the ruling class.
 As communist, left-wing, and anti-war groups had been illegal since 1940, they could not name a candidate in the election.
 Communists, left-wing politicians and radical anti-military politicians were arrested and not even allowed to run as independents, although anti-war politician Saitō Takao who was expelled from the diet in 1941 was re-elected again.

 Notwithstanding the Tojo government's efforts, 613 candidates stood without endorsement while only 466 were endorsed.
 Several non-endorsed candidates managed to win seats in the election, including Ichiro Hatoyama (who later served as prime minister and was the grandfather of Prime Minister Yukio Hatoyama), Takeo Miki (who later served as prime minister), Kan Abe (the grandfather of Prime Minister Shinzo Abe) and Bukichi Miki.
 The Tojo Cabinet marked those representatives elected who were not Taisei Yokusankai members as "not endorsed" in the official result.
 Several of them, such as Hatoyama, were subject to the purge by the Allied authorities following the war although they were not cooperating with the Tojo government.

 The turnout of the election was unusually high at 83.1%, partly reflecting the fierceness of the electoral battle.